Tuesday 2:00pm - 4:00pmWorking with people and managing complex relationshipsprofessional development

 If you have any questions about professional development offered by the Melbourne CSHE please contact us:

-The Melbourne CSHE administers a program of University of Melbourne staff awards which recognise excellence in research, teaching, engagement, strategic priorities and professional support and services for students and fellow staff.
-Award winners may also be nominated by the University for national awards, such as the Australian Awards for University Teaching.
+We administer a program of University of Melbourne staff awards which recognise excellence in research, teaching, engagement, strategic priorities and professional support and services for students and fellow staff.
+We also assist the University's nominations for national awards, such as the Australian Awards for University Teaching.

-We provide a range of seminars and events for staff at the University of Melbourne and the wider community.
+We run a variety of seminars and special events throughout the year aimed at staff and graduate researchers of the University of Melbourne as well as the higher education community.

-The Melbourne Centre for the Study of Higher Education (Melbourne CSHE) conducts research and professional development in the fields of higher education teaching and learning, research, engagement and leadership and management.
+Established in 1968, the Melbourne Centre for the Study of Higher Education (Melbourne CSHE) conducts research and professional development in the fields of higher education teaching and learning, research, engagement and leadership.

 We aim to deliver quality and innovation in each of these fields through our signature research themes, distinctive projects, practical programs and special events.

 The Melbourne CSHE is also home to the LH Martin Institute for Tertiary Education Leadership and Management.

 If you have any questions about our courses, programs or research projects please contact us